 There is a lot of misinformation out there about the timeshare industry, like the number one question: is a timeshare a scam?
 When exit companies or timeshare cancellation lawyers confront this topic, you'll hear every reason why you may have been "scammed."
-So, true or false?
-Is a timeshare a scam?
+However, many timeshare owners are very satisfied with their purchase.
+Timeshares themselves are not a scam, but there are some common misconceptions that make people believe that they are.

 Timeshare Presentations Are High Pressure